 This gives users plenty of room to work with, users who prefer light draws can set the unit between 180C – 200C and users who prefer clouds can bump the temperature into the 200’s.
 We recommend you experiment with different temperature to find your own sweet spot for the vapor that you enjoy.
 Users that prefer larger clouds may want to look at devices with higher temperature ranges like the Focus V Pro.

 The benefit of using quartz is it provides the user with very pure flavor without influence from metals or ceramics.
 This was definitely the case with the Linx Gaia as the vapor was very smooth and vapor tasted very pure.
 We would compare the flavor of the vapor very similar to the Arizer Air.
 However airflow of the Gaia is less restricted than the airflow of the Air.

-The Linx Gaia is marketed as a convection style vaporizer and while it does mostly operate like a convection vaporizer heating your herbs with hot air as your draw, there is definitely a bit of conduction at work as well, the side walls of the unit do heat up.
+The Linx Gaia is marketed as a convection style vaporizer and while it does mostly operate like a convection vaporizer heating your herbs with hot air as you draw, there is definitely a bit of conduction at work as well, the side walls of the unit do heat up.

 Herbs appeared to cook evenly throughout the chamber without the need to stir the chamber throughout the session and you could take harder draws from the unit and achieve decent vapor production, which is more difficult with a conduction only units which usually needs to be sipped on.